efabless/caravel-sim-infrastructure/README.md

 ========
 This repo contains the verification environments developed for *Caravel*.

 For now only cocotb environment is available.
-Using the following [doc](cocotb/README.md) to use cocotb environment
+Check this [doc](https://caravel-sim-infrastructure.readthedocs.io/en/latest/index.html) to start using cocotb verification infrastructure for Caravel